srinathi2r/HealthHack_2024/README.md

 - `requirements.txt`: Dependencies required for the app.

 ### 6. Installation and Setup
 Clone the repository, install the dependencies listed in `requirements.txt`.
-Then go to Terminal (Mac) or CMD (Windows), navigate the folder where you have cloned this repository.
+Then go to Terminal (Mac) or CMD (Windows), navigate to the folder where you have cloned this repository.
 Type "streamlit run main.py"